nomic-ai/gpt4all/gpt4all-bindings/typescript/README.md

 *   why your model may be spewing bull 💩
     *   The downloaded model is broken (just reinstall or download from official site)
-    *   That's it so far
+*   Your model is hanging after a call to generate tokens.
+    * Is `nPast` set too high?
+This may cause your model to hang (03/16/2024), Linux Mint, Ubuntu 22.04
+*  Your GPU usage is still high after node.js exits.
+    * Make sure to call `model.dispose()`!!!

 ### Roadmap

-This package is in active development, and breaking changes may happen until the api stabilizes.
+This package has been stabilizing over time development, and breaking changes may happen until the api stabilizes.
 Here's what's the todo list:

 *   \[ ] Purely offline.
 Per the gui, which can be run completely offline, the bindings should be as well.
 *   \[ ] NPM bundle size reduction via optionalDependencies strategy (need help)
     *   Should include prebuilds to avoid painful node-gyp errors
-*   \[ ] createChatSession ( the python equivalent to create\_chat\_session )
+*   \[x] createChatSession ( the python equivalent to create\_chat\_session )
 *   \[x] generateTokens, the new name for createTokenStream.
 As of 3.2.0, this is released but not 100% tested.
 Check spec/generator.mjs!
 *   \[x] ~~createTokenStream, an async iterator that streams each token emitted from the model.
 Planning on following this [example](https://github.com/nodejs/node-addon-examples/tree/main/threadsafe-async-iterator)~~ May not implement unless someone else can complete
 *   \[x] prompt models via a threadsafe function in order to have proper non blocking behavior in nodejs
 *   \[x] generateTokens is the new name for this^